Learning from True-False Labels via Multi-modal Prompt Retrieving: Method

 These embeddings are then flattened for further processing.
 Then we obtain the TPR embeddings $q_{T}$ and VPR embeddings $q_{I}$, which make up the MPR embeddings.

 The $g_f(\cdot)$ function flattens input vectors by reshaping them into a one-dimensional vector.

 To the best of our knowledge, MPR is the first convolutional-based prompt learning approach for fine-tuning VLMs.
+Unlike directly optimizing the text or image itself \cite{CoOp,imgprompt}, Convolutional Neural Networks (CNNs) offer significant advantages in capturing local features.
+Direct image optimization, on the other hand, requires independent updates for each pixel, resulting in a lack of correlation between them.
 MPR enhances both textual and visual modalities by providing supplementary information without requiring additional data.
 Additionally, MPR is straightforward and relatively inexpensive in terms of computational resources compared to other multi-modal prompt learning methods.

-\subsection{Practical implementation}
+\subsection{Practical Implementation}